A characterization of representable intervals: Representability

-Moreover, by Lemma \ref{lemma:domain_codomain}, if $I$ is representable, then $\Phi$ is necessarily the natural isomorphism witnessing this fact. \end{remark} When $A$ and $B$ are objects of $\EE$, we say that a map $\varphi:B\tensor (I\tensor I)\to<150>A$ is a \myemph{square in $A$ parameterized by $B$}.
-The \myemph{boundary} of such a square, written $\partial(\varphi)$, is the tuple consisting of the composites
+The following lemma implies that if $I$ is representable, then $\Phi$ is necessarily the natural isomorphism witnessing this fact. \begin{lemma} If $I$ is representable, then, for all objects $A$ and $B$ of $\EE$, the functors $\Phi$ give isomorphisms of categories which are natural in $A$ and $B$.
+Furthermore, the following diagram in $\cat$ commutes:

+when $i=0,1$. \end{lemma} In particular, representability of $I$ is equivalent to $\Phi$ being an isomorphism of categories natural in $A$ and $B$, which is equivalent to $\partial$ being an isomorphism of double categories which is similarly natural in $A$ and $B$.
+Because naturality is immediate by definition all of these are equivalent to the canonical map $P\to<150>I\tensor I$ being an isomorphism. \begin{definition} An interval $I$ has \myemph{injective boundaries} if 2-cells $\varphi$ in the double categories $\EE(B,A)^{\flat}$ are completely determined by their boundaries.
+I.e., for any objects $A$ and $B$ of $\EE$ and any 2-cells $\varphi$ and $\psi$ in $\EE(B,A)^{\flat}$, $\partial(\varphi)=\partial(\psi)$ implies that $\varphi=\psi$. \end{definition} It is worth remarking that it suffices to test maps $I\tensor I\to A$ in order to determine whether or not $I$ has injective boundaries.
+In more homotopic terms, $I$ has injective boundaries provided that for all paths $f$ and $g$ from $a$ to $b$ in $A$ there is at most one homotopy rel endpoints $f\simeq g$.
+The following observation is a trivial consequence of the discussion above: \begin{lemma} All representable intervals $I$ have injective boundaries. \end{lemma}